eecsdco/prelims_scheduler/README.md

 In `development.ini`, there is a variable, `dev_user`, that is logged in automatically when in development mode.

+#### Docker

+This application can be run inside of a Docker container as of 1/25/21.
+It seems to be working for the most part anyway.

+Just run   `docker-compose build && docker-compose up` inside the root project directory.
+Make sure Docker is installed on your machine first...

 ### That's it!

 You should be able to visit the site at <localhost:6543/>.